MYOCARDIUM AND CONDUCTING SYSTEM

 • Left ventricle thickest due to systemic pressure demands

-• Right ventricle thinner as it pumps to pulmonary circulation
+• Right ventricle thinner as it pumps to your pulmonary circulation

 Vortex of the Heart